ramses-bemobile/jira-time-tracker/README.md

 Your Jira password.

-### Number of items on page

-desired number of issues on page displayed at once

 ### JQL - Jira Query Language

 JQL which will be used to display all items which are available to log time.